-- The road crossing must be build on bedrock or impermeable foundation. - Their width should exceed annual flood levels with a safe margin. - The height of the spillway on the ford-cum-sand dams must be such that it allows the river to pass over at high discharges and at the same time deposit coarse material behind the dam.
-This may be achieved by gradually closing a V-notch in the structure - The road crossing must be built so as not to change the river course, and preferably be placed at a right angle with the river bed. - Attention should be paid to the downstream material of the ford particular in hillly areas so as to avoid scour and the over-turning and failure of the road crossing.
+- The road crossing must be build on bedrock or impermeable foundation. - Their width should exceed annual flood levels with a safe margin. - The height of the spillway on the ford-cum-sand dams must be such that it allows the river to pass over at high discharges and deposit coarse material behind the dam. - The road crossing must be built so as not to change the river course, and preferably be placed at a right angle with the river bed. - Attention should be paid to the downstream material of the ford particular in hilly areas so as to avoid scour and the over-turning and failure of the road crossing.